 Objective: This is a listing of 5 or more job titles you are searching for.
-(Use O*Net to research these)
+Honestly, where else do you have this written down?

-Summary or Bio: Highlight your specific strengths, talents and experiences, but only those that are relevant to the roles you are pursuing.
-Here’s more help: How To Build A Better Bio and Your Summary, Profile and Pitch
+Summary or Bio: Highlight your specific strengths, talents and experiences, but only those that you really enjoy doing and will be relevant to the roles you are pursuing.

 Competencies: A list of work related processes or procedures required of the jobs you want (this is optional)